Your Guide to Selling a House with Multiple Owners

 “If something happens to one person, full ownership goes to the other owner,” he says.
 “It doesn’t go through probate because the deed basically transfers 100% of one person’s interest to the other person’s interest.”

 This ownership advantage also makes joint tenancy a popular choice for parents who want to co-own a property with their children.
 That’s because you don’t need to worry about probate court if one owner dies.
-Herzberg says that this clean process makes joint tenancy attractive for owners who are related or in a close relationship.
+Herzberg says that this straightforward process makes joint tenancy attractive for owners who are related or in a close relationship.

 Community property and other forms of ownership